coiled/data-science-at-scale/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/coiled/data-science-at-scale/master?urlpath=lab)

 **Note:** This repository is currently a work in progress.
-If you are joining for the Facebook Live code along on September 15, please make sure to clone // pull the repository on the morning of September 15.
+If you are joining for any given tutorial, please make sure to clone // pull the repository 2 hours before the tutorial begins.

+Material for any given tutorial will be in the notebooks directory: for example, material for the Data Umbrella & PyLadies NYC tutorial on October 27, is in a subdirectort of `/notebooks` called `/data-umbrella-2020-10-27`.

 # Data Science At Scale